 Adjuvant therapies such as chemotherapy, radiosurgery and whole brain radiation may also be indicated.
 A team of top medical specialists meets regularly to develop an individual treatment plan for each patient.
 This team of experts is composed of neurosurgeons, neurologists, neuro-oncologists, radiation oncologists, pathologists, medical oncologists and neuroradiologists.

-The technology has already been used to treat more than 40,000 patients by over 100 institutions around the world, including many of the world’s most prestigious cancer centers.
+The technology has already been used to treat more than 40,000 patients by over 100 institutions around the world.
+This includes many of the world’s most prestigious cancer centers.

-Dr. Scott Simon is Neurosurgical Director of Cyberknife Radiosurgery for the Stamford Hospital CyberKnife team, which includes radiation oncologists, surgeons, medical physicists, radiation therapists, a nurse and a medical dosimetrist.
-Patients also have the support of a dedicated CyberKnife nurse coordinator, who communicates with both the patient and physicians.
+Moreover, Dr. Scott Simon is Neurosurgical Director of Cyberknife Radiosurgery for the Stamford Hospital CyberKnife team, which includes radiation oncologists, surgeons, medical physicists, radiation therapists, a nurse and a medical dosimetrist.
+Further, patients also have the support of a dedicated CyberKnife nurse coordinator, who communicates with both the patient and physicians.